akkesm/nixos-luks-yk/README.md

-# LUKS-YubiKey based FDE on NixOS - Helper functions
+# YubiKey-based FDE on NixOS - Helper functions

-This flake provides the necessary functions set up a LUKS device with YubiKey based authentication on NixOS, plus a script to facilitate the process.
+This flake provides the necessary functions to set up a LUKS device with YubiKey based authentication on NixOS, plus a script to facilitate the process.